 Green on Campus

-Recent student-led initiatives include Revolution Bikes, a free bike-share program to allow for getting around Wellesley without fossil fuels.
-Students too were behind Sustainable Move-Out, an effort to reduce the waste stream by programmatically donating clothing and household goods discarded by students leaving campus.
-In concert with residential life staff, students developed a green living coop for a housing option dedicated to sustainability.
+Student-led initiatives in recent years have included a bike-share program to allow for getting around Wellesley without fossil fuels; the annual Sustainable Move-Out, an effort to reduce the waste stream by programmatically donating clothing and household goods discarded by students leaving campus; a social recycling platform called Green Bean; and in concert with residential life staff, creation of a green living coop for a housing option dedicated to sustainability.

 Students bring their own commitment to sustainability to Wellesley, sharpen it, and take it back out to the world again.

-Ana Lucía Medrano Fernández, for example, applied for and received funding for her project to bring clean energy to the rural poor of Guatemala.
-The extra cool thing is the funding came from The Kathryn Wasserman Davis 100 Projects for Peace program.
-Davis, a class of 1928 graduate, established the program on her 100th birthday!
+Ana Lucía Medrano Fernández '13, for example, applied for and received funding for her project to bring clean energy to the rural poor of Guatemala.
+The funding came from The Kathryn Wasserman Davis 100 Projects for Peace program.
+(Davis, a class of 1928 graduate, established the program on her 100th birthday!)

 Three Wellesley students have won GRO Fellowships from the U.S. Environmental Protection Agency, which provide $50,000 and research opportunities to 40 promising American students who are interested in pursuing careers in environmental studies.

 Alumnae who have thought and acted on behalf of the environment over the decades include:

 - Wendy Paulson '69, birder, conservationist, and educator